Idealogic Group

 People become the emotional heart of marketing, not messaging

-Creators do not merely create content at their finest.
-They create connection.
-They provide emotional particularity the type of sensitive, humane expression that can not be coded on a deck, or reduced to a demand-generation parameter.
+At their best, creators do not just produce content.
+They build connection.
+They deliver emotional specificity, the kind of sensitive, human expression that cannot be captured in a slide deck or reduced to a demand-generation metric.

 The three Rs of marketing: A modern operating system

-1. Resonance: The power to touch the heart, not just go directly to consumers
+1. Resonance: The power to touch the heart, not just reach the consumer

-• Work that is directly connected to culture rather than corporate language Resonance cannot be streamlined.
-It should be gained by the ineffective, sloppy, and human gift to be as present as possible in the experiences you create to audiences.
+• Work connected to culture rather than corporate language Resonance cannot be automated.
+It is earned through the messy, imperfect, deeply human work of being present in the experiences you create for audiences.

-2. Realness: The undeniable existence of a human hand, voice, and mind
+2. Realness: The unmistakable presence of a human hand, voice, and mind

-Realness is the remedy to the enshittification of the digital spaces with hollow or robotic content.
-In the world where AI can produce an unlimited amount of output, signature human expression is the distinguishing factor.
-Realness does not imply roughness - it implies familiarity with the human.
-It is manifested in:
+Realness is the antidote to digital spaces choked with hollow or robotic content.
+When AI can produce unlimited output, signature human expression becomes the differentiator.
+Realness does not mean roughness.
+It means recognizably human.
+It shows up in:

-• Work that almost speaks like it was made by a human being, not a medium
+• Work that feels made by a person, not a platform

-• Creative choices that bring out taste, intent, and uniform viewpoint
+• Creative choices that reveal taste, intent, and a consistent point of view

-• A desire to demonstrate the stitching and the work in the margins Realness is not about purporting to be but about having it.
+• A willingness to show the stitching and the work in the margins Realness is not about performing authenticity.
+It is about possessing it.

-3. Relationships: AI is a neglected strategic muscle of marketing
+3. Relationships: The neglected strategic muscle of marketing

-AI can flatten the information, but relationships increase, multiply, and sustain.
-And they can't be copied.
-Relationships appear in:
+AI-powered technology solutions can flatten information, but relationships compound, multiply, and endure.
+They cannot be copied.
+Relationships show up in:

-• Relatable people within the company who are the representatives of the brand
+• Relatable people inside the company who represent the brand

 Master the 3 Rs of Marketing